 Feeling a wide range of emotions is a normal part of the human experience.
-There is no shame in being emotional, especially when life’s circumstances trigger powerful emotions.
+Possible causes of being extra emotional may include PTSD, mental health issues, and hormonal shifts.

 When a person’s emotions interfere with their relationships or feel overwhelming, they may worry that they are too emotional.
 How emotional a person is is a subjective judgment.
 There is no right or wrong emotional reaction to emotional triggers.